Why Harambee Stars players have not received Sh50 million despite 3-0 win over Ethiopia

 LATEST STORIES

-Why Harambee Stars players have not received Sh50 million despite 3-0 victory over Ethiopia
+Why Harambee Stars have not received Sh50 million despite 3-0 win over Ethiopia

+- Kenya vs Ethiopia: Moments of tension between police and fans as Nyamweya calls for safetyFootball 23 hours ago

+- Lukaku delivers BAD NEWS to Man Utd fans about leaving, reveals destination Premier League 44 minutes ago

-Kenya 3- 0 Ethiopia: Bravo Harambee Stars, you did the country proud
+- Kenya 3- 0 Ethiopia: Bravo Harambee Stars, you did the country proud Football 20 hours ago